Earth-Hominid/Vivacity-Blog-Creator/README.md

 <img width="1191" alt="homepge-wide" src="https://user-images.githubusercontent.com/66766688/174128826-3d2dd895-0644-4b23-82a7-96a78d94288d.png">

 ## Description

 Blog Creator was written using the Model-View-Controller architecture and the RESTful API framework.
 The application allows a user to create an account with email.
 Once they are logged in, and authenticated, they can create and save blog entries.
+Authentication is implemented by using JSON Web Token authentication.
+JWT's are signed using a secret along with the HMAC algorithm.

 <img width="696" alt="sign-in-1" src="https://user-images.githubusercontent.com/66766688/174128519-78a6c3fd-4ef7-485a-a98b-f692d515733f.png">

-### Backend
+## Backend

 The server is written with Express.
 User details and blog entries are saved in a MongoDB database.
 Mongoose is utilized as the ORM.

+### Security Details

 Blog entries are attached to their account specifically using JSON Web token and stored in MongoDB.

 User passwords are encrypted and stored in MongoDB using the BcryptJS package.
+Bcrypt is password hashing algorithm which protects against Rainbow attacks by utilizing a salt and against brute force attacks.

 <img width="910" alt="blog-full" src="https://user-images.githubusercontent.com/66766688/174128619-3089ef03-e493-4a9b-9bfa-d7101348ad6f.png">